charlesneimog/Ideias-Roubadas-II/README.md

 # Dependencies

-If you want to run or test the piece.
+If you want to build your piece or generate this piece.

 ## Orchidea Sol